 Head south to Fairmont, the home of West Virginia delicacy – the pepperoni roll.
 Stop by Country Club Bakery where the pepperoni roll originated to get one fresh from the oven.
 Then, it’s off to some time with nature at Valley Falls State Park, a picturesque park with rolling waterfalls.
 Visit Marion County CVB to get more information on the area.

 Indulge in heaping plates of pasta with red sauce at Muriale’s Italian Kitchen.
-Then, head across town to Heston Farm Winery to taste a variety of red, white or blush wines – or even moonshine.
 Finish off your day with Prickett’s Fort State Park.
 This historical park commemorates late 18th-century life on the Virginia frontier and features interactive demonstrations and is the perfect backdrop for a picnic.

 If you’ve worked up an appetite, Poky Dot is sure to satisfy any craving.
 Specializing in oversized desserts (like a humongous banana split!) and hearty breakfasts, this restaurant is whimsical and fun for the whole family.
 Rest up at the Gillum House B&B in Shinnston before your last day of fun.

 Start your day at Almost Heaven Desserts & Coffee in Bridgeport, where you can pair a delicious pastry with fresh hot coffee.
+Make sure to stop by the Bridgeport Convention and Visitors Bureau for more information on the area.
 Take a scenic drive over to Philippi to see the Philippi Covered Bridge, which is the scene of the first land battle of the Civil War and the oldest covered bridge in West Virginia.

 Head on up to Grafton to check out the International Mother’s Day Shrine – the place where Mother’s Day began, thanks to Anna Jarvis.
 After you’ve worked up an appetite, loop back around to Bridgeport to taste creative, elevated cuisine at Cody’s Restaurant.